Last updated on December 28, 2024

 How Many Pain Lands Are There?

-In total, there are 10 total pain lands.
-Similar to other dual land cycles, the pain lands each have a card that corresponds to each of the 10 two-color pairs or guilds.
+In total, there are 10 traditional pain lands.
+Similar to other dual land cycles, the pain lands each have a card that corresponds to each of the main 2-color pairs or guilds.
 Five of the colors are allied colors, and five are enemy colors.

 Why Are Pain Lands Better Than Things Like Gates?

 Pain lands offer the flexibility of providing two colors or a colorless mana right away.
-Gates always come into play tapped, and for the more competitive decks, the loss of life is minimal considering the colorless mana on a pain land is used maybe 60-70% of the time.
+Most guildgates come into play tapped, as do basic dual lands like Meandering River.
+For more competitive decks, the loss of life is minimal considering the colorless mana on a pain land is used maybe 60-70% of the time, and decks need access to mana right away to stay competitive in Constructed formats.

 Yavimaya Coast